 Supplemental Implementation Guide (SIG).
-There are data elements that we require in all cases.
-These are called "required."
-There are data elements we require only when the situation calls for them.
-These are called "situational.".
+There are data elements that we require in all cases (these are called "required"), and there are data elements we require only when the situation calls for them (these are called "situational").
 Many situational data elements are related to the specialty of the physician.
-While you may choose to rely on your vendor to provide you with the necessary upgrade to capture applicable data, it may be wise to validate the vendor has supplied all the necessary data for two reasons:
+While you may choose to rely on your vendor to provide you with the necessary upgrade to capture the applicable data, it may be prudent to validate that the vendor has supplied all the necessary data for two reasons:

 - It is the provider's responsibility to be compliant.
-If you are not compliant, you risk having us return claims or fine you for noncompliance. - Vendors are not covered entities under HIPAA.
-Most vendors will do the best they can to assist their clients in becoming HIPAA-compliant, but it is critical for you to ensure your software upgrade meets HIPAA requirements.
+If you are not compliant, you risk having us return claims or fine you for non-compliance. - Vendors are not covered entities under HIPAA.
+Most vendors will do the best they can to assist their clients in becoming HIPAA-compliant, but it is critical for you to ensure that your software upgrade meets HIPAA requirements.

 The capture of additional data usually means changes in business processes.
 You may need to change procedures or alter workflow.
-By understanding the new data you need to capture, you can plan where to make necessary changes in your office.
+By understanding the new data you need to capture, you can plan where to make any necessary changes in your office.

 Understanding the data requirements, however, is not easy.
-You may want to consider getting expert help, especially if you are a multispecialty practice.
+You may want to consider getting expert assistance, especially if you are a multi-specialty practice.
 If you decide to begin the task of validating your data requirements yourself, you should get a copy of the SIGs.